meilisearch/specifications/text/0034-telemetry-policies.md

-- Title: Telemetry Policies
+- Title: Analytics Policy
 - Start Date: 2021-04-16
 - Specification PR: [#34](https://github.com/meilisearch/specifications/pull/34)
 - MeiliSearch Tracking-Issues: [transplant/#181](https://github.com/meilisearch/transplant/issues/181)

-# Telemetry Policies
+# Analytics Policy

 ## 1. Feature Description and Interaction

 ### I. Summary

-Telemetry concerns the possibility of depositing markers within a system in order to make segments of it.
+Analytics concerns the possibility of depositing markers within a system in order to make segments of it.
 Quantitative data as data metrics are used to discover and verify user behavior.

-We would like to have more telemetry to better understand our users in order to improve their usage and feel with MeiliSearch.
+We would like to have more analytics to better understand our users in order to improve their usage and feel with MeiliSearch.

 We also use Sentry to trace the errors that occur when using MeiliSearch.